-In the past, Senator Massicotte contributed as Director of the Board of Directors of the Bank of Canada, and was the Chairman of the Board of Directors of Agellan Commercial Real Estate Investment Trust from 2012 until 2015.
+In the past, Senator Massicotte contributed as Director and Lead Director of the Board of Directors of the Bank of Canada, and was the Chairman of the Board of Directors of Agellan Commercial Real Estate Investment Trust.
 He was also a member of the Advisory Committee of Mercantile Bancorp Limited.
 He has also been a member of the Board of Directors of the Canadian Chamber of Commerce, the Real Property Association of Canada, the Canadian Home Income Plan, the Board of Trade of Metropolitan Montreal Foundation and the Board of Trade of Metropolitan Montreal.
 Senator Massicotte has also been Chairman of the Young Presidents’ Organization (Quebec Chapter), past member of the Canadian Board of the Young Presidents’ Organization, as well as a member of the Regional Council of the Société du Quartier International de Montréal .
 He was a founding Director, Chairman and President of the Urban Development Institute of Quebec.
 He was also a Board member of the insurance company La Solidarité, and a member of the Study Committee on Fiscal Equity at the Municipal Level in the Montreal area.